mrandhahn/gravitymagazine.org/_posts/2012-11-11-Professor-Quotes.md

 "We're gonna vote, but it's a Middle Eastern vote, so I decide no matter what." - IMES

-"Excuseme while I drink my mug of vodka." - FA
+"Excuse me while I drink my mug of vodka." - FA

 "The birds and the bees know how to do it, but only humans and chimpanzees do not!
 We have to be taught." - THA